 5-10.
 Bulletin Boards

 Important notices and items of general interest are continually posted on our bulletin board.
 Make it a practice to review it frequently.
-This will assist you in keeping up with what is current at Sentry Installations LLC.
+This will assist you in keeping up with what is current at Sentry Installations, LLC.
 To avoid confusion, please do not post or remove any material from the bulletin board.

 5-11.
 Confidential Company Information

-During the course of work, an employee may become aware of confidential information about Sentry Installations LLC's business, including but not limited to information regarding Company finances, pricing, products and new product development, software and computer programs, marketing strategies, suppliers, customers and potential customers.
+During the course of work, an employee may become aware of confidential information about Sentry Installations, LLC's business, including but not limited to information regarding Company finances, pricing, products and new product development, software and computer programs, marketing strategies, suppliers, customers and potential customers.
 An employee also may become aware of similar confidential information belonging to the Company's clients.
 It is extremely important that all such information remain confidential, and particularly not be disclosed to our competitors.
 Any employee who improperly copies, removes (whether physically or electronically), uses or discloses confidential information to anyone outside of the Company may be subject to disciplinary action up to and including termination.
 Employees may be required to sign an agreement reiterating these obligations.

 5-12.
 Conflict of Interest and Business Ethics

-It is Sentry Installations LLC's policy that all employees avoid any conflict between their personal interests and those of the Company.
+It is Sentry Installations, LLC's policy that all employees avoid any conflict between their personal interests and those of the Company.
 The purpose of this policy is to ensure that the Company's honesty and integrity, and therefore its reputation, are not compromised.
-The fundamental principle guiding this policy is that no employee should have, or appear to have, personal interests or relationships that actually or potentially conflict with the best interests of the Company.
+The fundamental principle guiding this policy is that no employee should have, or appear to have, personal interests or relationships that actually, or potentially conflict, with the best interests of the Company.

 It is not possible to give an exhaustive list of situations that might involve violations of this policy.
 However, the situations that would constitute a conflict in most cases include but are not limited to:

-Holding an interest in or accepting free or discounted goods from any organization that does, or is seeking to do, business with the Company, by any employee who is in a position to directly or indirectly influence either the Company's decision to do business, or the terms upon which business would be done with such organization.
+Holding an interest in, or accepting free or discounted goods from any organization that does, or is seeking to do, business with the Company, by any employee who is in a position to directly or indirectly influence either the Company's decision to do business, or the terms upon which business would be done with such organization.

 Holding any interest in an organization that competes with the Company.

-Being employed by (including as a consultant) or serving on the board of any organization which does, or is seeking to do, business with the Company or which competes with the Company.
+Being employed by (including as a consultant) or serving on the board of any organization which does, or is seeking to do, business with the Company, or which competes with the Company.

 Profiting personally, e.g., through commissions, loans, expense reimbursements or other payments, from any organization seeking to do business with the Company.